rsingh-ind/FlexClone_Artifact_Eval/README.md

 # FlexClone

-This repository contains the artifact for the paper titled **"FlexClone: Efficient, Flexible and Pluggable File Cloning Support for Filesystems"**, to appear at 26th ACM/IFIP International Middleware Conference (Middleware 2025)
+This repository contains the artifact for the paper titled **"FlexClone: Efficient, Flexible and Pluggable File Cloning Support for Filesystems"**, to appear at the 26th ACM/IFIP International Middleware Conference (Middleware 2025)

-We provide the implementation of FlexClone in Linux kernel and relevant evaluation scripts and benchmarks in this artifact which can be used to reproduce the results from our paper.
+We provide the implementation of FlexClone in the Linux kernel, along with relevant evaluation scripts and benchmarks, in this artifact, which can be used to reproduce the results from our paper.

 ---
 ## Table of contents